Bottle feeding your baby

-- step one – clean and disinfect the surface you are going to use, keep the teat and cap on the upturned lid of the steriliser, not on the work surface
+Clean and disinfect the surface you are going to use, keep the teat and cap on the upturned lid of the steriliser, not on the work surface.

-- step two – boil fresh tap water in a kettle and then let it cool for no more than 30 minutes,
+Boil fresh tap water in a kettle and then let it cool for no more than 30 minutes.

-- step three – loosely fill the scoop with milk powder and level it off using the flat edge of a clean, dry knife or the leveller provided
+Loosely fill the scoop with milk powder and level it off using the flat edge of a clean, dry knife or the leveller provided.

-- step four – add the milk powder to the water, using the scoop that is enclosed, until you have added the number of scoops stated in the instructions
+Add the milk powder to the water, using the scoop that is enclosed, until you have added the number of scoops stated in the instructions.